Mansion (album)

-Mansion is the debut studio album by American rapper NF, released on March 31, 2015 on Capitol CMG with guest appearances from singers Fleurie, Jeremiah Carlson and Britt Nicole.
+Mansion is the debut studio album by American rapper NF.
+It was released on March 31, 2015 through Capitol CMG and features appearances from singers Fleurie, Jeremiah Carlson and Britt Nicole.
+It reached number 62 on the US Billboard 200 and was certified gold by the Recording Industry Association of America.

 Critical reception

-David Jeffries, giving the album four stars at AllMusic, writes, "the rapper deliver the goods on this awesome debut."
-Signaling in a four star review by CCM Magazine, Grace S. Aspinwall realizes, "Raw, gritty, and enigmatic, this project from the ultra-talented newcomer NF, is an impressive effort", and calls NF "an artist to watch, and brilliance is sure to follow this beautiful, sometimes dark, and vulnerable project."
-Specifying in a five star review for Jesus Freak Hideout, Kevin Hoskins responds, "The only downfall here will be that some people aren't impressed by such raw, personal, and emotionally-driven rap, but that's exactly what makes this stand out among so many rap albums out today...
+David Jeffries, giving the album four stars at AllMusic, writes, "the rapper deliver[s] the goods on this awesome debut."
+Signaling in a four-star review by CCM Magazine, Grace S. Aspinwall realizes, "Raw, gritty, and enigmatic, this project from the ultra-talented newcomer NF, is an impressive effort", and calls NF "an artist to watch, and brilliance is sure to follow this beautiful, sometimes dark, and vulnerable project."
+Specifying in a five-star review for Jesus Freak Hideout, Kevin Hoskins responds, "The only downfall here will be that some people aren't impressed by such raw, personal, and emotionally-driven rap, but that's exactly what makes this stand out among so many rap albums out today...
 This has 'album of the year' written all over it."
-Steve Hayes, delivering a ten out of ten review at Cross Rhythms, regards this as, "unquestionably one of the finest ever to emerge from the gospel hip-hop scene."
+Steve Hayes, delivering a ten-out-of-ten review at Cross Rhythms, regards this as, "unquestionably one of the finest ever to emerge from the gospel hip-hop scene."